timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

 .# Abstract

-This document describes best current practices for operating an RFC 8181 RPKI Publication Server and its rsync and RRDP (RFC 8182) public repositories.
+This document describes best current practices for operating an RFC 8181 RPKI Publication Server and its rsync (RFC 5781) and RRDP (RFC 8182) public repositories.

 {mainmatter}